Optimal Pathway Groups

 For all general enquiries or information relating to the Optimal Pathway Groups, please contact firstname.lastname@example.org or call 07881 359133.

-Clinical Director vacancies are available for the remaining two OPGs, Skin & Haematology, if you are interested and would like to view the Clinical Director Role Description and Expression of Interest forms, please click here
+A Clinical Director vacancy is available for the Skin OPG.
+If you are interested and would like to view the Clinical Director Role Description and Expression of Interest forms, please click here